-The War Remnants Museum is an eye-opener experience, to say the least – a museum not to be missed.
+The War Remnants Museum is an eye-opener experience, to say the least – a museum not to be missed and one of the best things to do in Ho Chi Minh.
 The War Remnants Museum contains exhibits relating to the Vietnam War, featuring historic photographs, military vehicles and weaponry.

 It’s very rare to see exhibits, such as the ones inside the War Remnants Museum, that display the horrors of war so graphically and truthfully.
 It will honestly raise the hairs on the back of your neck.

 The entrance fee to the War Remnants Museum is 40,000 dong and the opening hours are Monday – Sunday from 7:30 am to 6:00 pm.